-The FY 2016-17 Proposed Budget is a balanced and sustainable operating plan, with recurring revenues supporting recurring expenditures.
+The FY 2016-17 Adopted Budget is a balanced and sustainable operating plan, with recurring revenues supporting recurring expenditures.
 We do not rely upon one-time revenues to support operations.
 Growth in our property tax rolls have enabled investments in expansions of animal services, library hours, transportation, and police, as well as continue providing support for economic development activities and services for our most vulnerable communities.
 Essential services such as public safety and services for the elderly and children continue to be priorities and vital funding for capital infrastructure needs - particularly in water and sewer and transportation - is allocated.
 Internal support functions, critical to the effective delivery of services, are also maintained.

-The FY 2016-17 Proposed Budget allocates resources along the four paths to build a resilient community, as identified by Resilient Communities for America:
+The FY 2016-17 Adopted Budget allocates resources along the four paths to build a resilient community, as identified by Resilient Communities for America:

-- 1. Prepare for climate change and extreme weather
+- Prepare for climate change and extreme weather

 - 2. Expand renewables and energy efficiency

 - 3. Renew and strengthen infrastructure

 - 4. Strengthen the local economy

 As we have in the past, initiatives that are specifically targeted towards our resilience efforts will be notated with a leaf emoji (>).
 Details regarding individual departmental budgets may be found in Volumes 2 and 3.
-Volume 1 includes summary information, including Appendix L and M which lists all of the efforts outlined in the Proposed Budget, totaling \$4.006 billion in spending towards building a resilient community.
+Volume 1 includes summary information, including Appendix M and N which lists all of the efforts outlined in the Adopted Budget.
+The operating budget includes \$704 million in expenditures.
+In FY 2016-17, we anticipate spending more than \$2.2 billion of the total \$12.9 billion in capital projects dedicated to community resiliency in the multi-year capital plan.
+This includes more than \$3 billion in transportation and mobility projects and nearly \$4 billion in water and sewer wastewater projects alone.

 These volumes not only reflect our efforts towards resilience; they also provide context for the relationship between the annual budget, the adopted Strategic Plan for the organization, and individual departmental business plans.
-The FY 2016-17 Proposed Budget sets forth specific goals and measurable objectives for the upcoming fiscal year and anticipated one-year results within each departmental narrative, as well as an overall five-year financial forecast for our tax-supported funds and major proprietary enterprises.
+The FY 2016-17 Adopted Budget sets forth specific goals and measurable objectives for the upcoming fiscal year and anticipated one-year results within each departmental narrative, as well as an overall five-year financial forecast for our tax-supported funds and major proprietary enterprises.
 The five-year financial forecast is not intended to be a multi-year budget, but rather an outlook which, based on current economic growth assumptions and anticipated cost increases, is balanced for the entire period, including reserve contributions.

-FY 2016-17 Proposed Budget \$7.140 billion
+FY 2016-17 Adopted Budget \$7.156 billion

-Proposed Capital Budget \$2.275 billion
+Adopted Capital Budget \$2.291 billion

-Proposed Operating Budget \$4.465 billion
+Adopted Operating Budget \$4.865 billion

-Proprietary Budget \$2.645 billion
+Proprietary Budget \$2.646 billion

 Tax-Supported Budget \$2.220 billion